Irreligion

 Irreligion is the absence or rejection of religious beliefs or practices.
 It encompasses a wide range of viewpoints drawn from various philosophical and intellectual perspectives, including atheism, agnosticism, religious skepticism, rationalism, secularism, and non-religious spirituality.
 These perspectives can vary, with individuals who identify as irreligious holding diverse beliefs about religion and its role in their lives.

-Relatively little scholarly research was published on irreligion until around the year 2010.
+Relatively little scholarly research was published on irreligion until around 2010.

 Overview

 Over the past several decades, the number of secular people has increased, with a rapid rise in the early 21st century, in many countries.
 In virtually every high-income country and many poor countries, religion has declined.
 Highly secular societies tend to be societally healthy and successful.
 Social scientists have predicted declines in religious beliefs and their replacement with more scientific/naturalistic outlooks (secularization hypothesis).
 According to Ronald Inglehart, this trend seems likely to continue and a reverse rarely lasts long because the trend is driven by technological innovation.
 However, other researchers disagree (contra-secularization hypothesis).
 By 2050, Pew Research Center (Pew) expects irreligious people to probably decline as a share of the world population (16.4% to 13.2%), at least for a time, because of faster population growth in highly religious countries and shrinking populations in at least some less religious countries.
 Many countries may also be gradually becoming more secular, generation by generation.
 Younger generations tend to be less religious than their elders.
 They might become more religious as they age, but still be less religious than previous generations if their countries become more affluent and stable.
 Nonetheless, secularization is compatible with religion since most versions of secularity do not lead to atheism or irreligion.
 Religious congruence, that is consistency between beliefs and behaviors, in individuals is rare.
 Religious incongruence is not the same thing as religious insincerity or hypocrisy.
 The widespread religious congruence fallacy occurs when interpretations or explanations unjustifiably presume religious congruence.
 This fallacy also infects "New Atheist" critiques of religion.